 5.3.2.4.12 Residual coding

+5.3.2.4.12.1 Overview

 The residual coding is achieved after synthesis the signal Res'ik back in time-domain at a sampling-rate of 8 kHz through the inverse DFT.
 No overlap-adding is realized since the windowed synthesized signal is directly transformed by a forward MDCT after applying the same windows as the analysis STFT window to achieve an analysis MDCT window equivalent to a sine window.

 The residual coding operates in the MDCT domain at a target quantization SNR, specified together with the maximum number of bits that are allowable for each frame.
 If the target SNR requires a larger number of bits than the maximum specified, the SNR is gradually decreased so that the actual number of bits will satisfy the bit constraint.